singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 - When you create a Cloud Bigtable instance and cluster, your choice of SSD or HDD storage for the cluster is permanent.
 If you need to convert an existing HDD cluster to SSD, or vice-versa, you can export the data from the existing instance and import the data into a new instance.
 - Data Replication: Replications is copying data across multiple regions to increase durability.
 Just add another cluster and it will be possible to replicate the data.
 - No downtime for cluster resize.
-- Clusters can be configured on number of nodes, SSD or HDD, Regional or Zone etc.
+- While instance creation, clusters can be configured on number of nodes, SSD or HDD, Regional or Zone etc.
 - Scales linearly.
 Increasing no. of nodes increases performance.
 - Mutations or Deletions takes extra storage as mutations are stored sequentially.
 - Deletions are just specialized mutations.